foundersandcoders/coursebook/week-7/learning-outcomes.md

 - [ ] We can serve our static assets using Express
 - [ ] We can use Express to handle requests for different routes
 - [ ] We can explain what Express middleware is
-- [ ] We can use 3rd party middleware
+- [ ] We can use 3rd party middleware to parse request bodies
-- [ ] We can write our own middleware
-- [ ] We can handle server errors using middleware
+- [ ] We can write our own middleware to handle server errors

 ## Design